Case Management Certification and Fellowship

 Requires attainment of the following criteria:

 - Completion of an official, established education program to prepare health care professionals for the practice of Case Management.
 Educational programs must have provided a minimum of 170 hours of lecture/study.
-Candidates for Fellowship must present valid evidence of successful completion of such program.
+Candidates for Certification and Fellowship must present valid evidence of successful completion of such program.
 The AACM review board will review and approve programs on an individual basis.
 Once a program is approved, it will be published as “approved” by the AACM.
 Programs submitted for approval consideration must have their curriculums specifically based in case management theory/practice.
 Click here to view approved programs, Those completing an approved program are exempt from taking the examination.
 The American Academy of Case Management offers a full continuing education curriculum in Case Management & Managed Care that meets the education requirement for Fellowship/Certification.
 Click here to review the program.

-Conferral of Fellowship Status in the AACM
+Conferral of Certification and Fellowship Status in the AACM

 Fellowship status is conferred when the applicant has: